 - An official timekeeper backstage shall give a designated company member (stage manager) an audible warning when the 60-second clock has begun.
 An official timekeeper backstage shall give the company audible warnings at ten-second intervals beginning at sixty seconds through "10 seconds." (i.e. "10 seconds remaining.")
 The exact procedure shall be reviewed at rehearsal and the director's meeting. - An official timekeeper shall give the company two time warnings during the performance of the play.
 The first shall indicate when 15 minutes have elapsed.
 The second shall indicate that 35 minutes have elapsed.
 A warning will also be given at 5 minutes, 3 minutes, 2 minutes, 1 minute, 30 seconds and 15 seconds remaining.
 You will be asked to confirm.
-No other warnings are given. - Procedures to be followed shall be determined at the Planning Meeting (Zone and District), reviewed with each cast at the official rehearsal (All Levels) and reviewed with directors at the Director Meeting (All Levels).
+No other warnings are given.

+Procedures to be followed shall be determined at the Planning Meeting (Zone and District), reviewed with each cast at the official rehearsal (All Levels) and reviewed with directors at the Director Meeting (All Levels).
 The person giving the warning shall use this language: "You are at 35 (or 15) minutes ... now.
 Please confirm."
-Reminder: exceeding the time limit is a contest violation, which means your school your school is ineligible for ranking or advancement. - Directors shall not make contact or communicate with cast or crew during the performance.
+Reminder: exceeding the time limit is a contest violation, which means your school your school is ineligible for ranking or advancement.

+• Directors shall not make contact or communicate with cast or crew during the performance.
 This includes the use of any communications devices including but not limited to intercom systems, text messaging, hand signals or other verbal or non-verbal communication, etc. Light and sound spaces are considered backstage and offstage.

-Crew shall not appear onstage in costume or in character.
+- Cell phones are not permitted backstage unless they are used as props and have no battery - CELL PHONES/IPADS/TABLETS- Used to play sound effects or music shall be set on "airplane mode." - Crew shall not appear onstage in costume or in character.
 They may only participate onstage during scene changes during a blackout, blueout or where the action is not taking place.